Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 If you are a student in Germany*

-You must ask the immigration office (Ausländerbehörde) to change your residence permit – only then are your legally able to study and run a business at the same time.
+You must ask the Ausländerbehörde (immigration office) to change your residence permit.
+Only then will you be legally able to study and run a business simultaneously.

 Everyone else*

-You need to apply for a residence permit for the purpose of self-employment (Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit).
+You need to apply for the Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit – a residence permit for the purpose of self-employment

-*If in doubt get legal advice or contact your local immigration office (Ausländerbehörde).
-The immigration office may help you, but for some issues, they may direct you to a lawyer.
+*If in doubt, get legal advice or contact your local Ausländerbehörde (immigration office).
+The immigration office may help you, but for some issues, they’ll direct you to a lawyer.

 What are the preconditions for applying?